etianen/django-herokuapp/README.rst

 ---------------------------------------

-Heroku provides a guide called `Getting Started with Django on Heroku <https://devcenter.heroku.com/articles/getting-started-with-django>`_, that differs slightly in the advice offered here.
-As a basic guide to developing with Django and Heroku, it's a good place to learn the ropes.
+Heroku provides a guide called `Getting Started with Django on Heroku <https://devcenter.heroku.com/articles/getting-started-with-django>`_, that offers a reasonable Django project setup.
+The django-herokuapp project suggests a more advanced setup, with the following benefits:

-The django-herokuapp project provides a more advanced setup with the following benefits:
+- `waitress <https://pypi.python.org/pypi/waitress/>`_ is used as an app server instead of `gunicorn <http://gunicorn.org/>`_.
+Gunicorn is not recommended for use as a public-facing server, whereas waitress is hardened for production use.

-- Uses `waitress <https://pypi.python.org/pypi/waitress/>`_ as an app server instead of `gunicorn <http://gunicorn.org/>`_.
-(Gunicorn is not recommended for use as a public-facing server, whereas waitress is hardened for production use.)
+- Amazon S3 is used to serve static files instead of `django-static <https://github.com/kennethreitz/dj-static>`_.
-- Uses Amazon S3 to serve static files.
-(Django `does not recommend <https://docs.djangoproject.com/en/dev/howto/static-files/#deployment>`_ serving static files using a Python app server.)
+  Django `does not recommend <https://docs.djangoproject.com/en/dev/howto/static-files/#deployment>`_ serving static files using a Python app server.
-- Uses `anvil <https://github.com/ddollar/heroku-anvil>`_ for deployments.
-This allows the build to be carried out easily on headless CI servers, as well as reducing downtime during by performing slug compilation outside of the normal Heroku deployment cycle.
+- Uses `anvil <https://github.com/ddollar/heroku-anvil>`_ for deployments instead of git.
+This allows the build to be carried out easily on a headless CI server (such as `Travis CI <http://travis-ci.org/>`_ or `Drone.io <http://drone.io/>`_), as well as reducing downtime during by performing slug compilation outside of the normal Heroku deployment cycle.

 Installation